bluszcz/bluszcz.github.io/_posts/2022-11-25-experiments-minimal-mistakes.md

 Not really helpful?

-Under [this link](https://github.com/mmistakes/minimal-mistakes/issues/2071#issuecomment-769329832) I have found following recipe:
+Under [this link](https://github.com/mmistakes/minimal-mistakes/issues/2071#issuecomment-769329832) I have found the following recipe:

 Add to `_config.yml`: